lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   The path ``vars.auto`` contains some special utility variables, computed by dbuild before the build is started.
-At this time, ``${vars.auto.timestamp}`` contains a timestamp corresponding to the start of the build, which can be appended for instance to other file names or artifact names.
+At this time, ``${vars.auto.timestamp}`` contains a timestamp corresponding to the start of the build, which can be used to construct file names or artifact names, for example using the "set-version-suffix" option (see below).

 .. _properties: